VacsoLLC/frameworkTicketing/README.md

 ---

-Vacso frameworkTicketing is a project by Vacso, LLC.
+Vacso Framework Ticketing is a project by Vacso, LLC.

 ```